CRIMINAL LAW - 2025/6

 Alternative Assessment

-The alternative assessment to the group video project is a piece of evaluative coursework.
+The alternative assessment to the group video project is an unseen examination.

 Assessment Strategy

-• Group Video Project - The first part of the summative assessment focuses on theories of criminal law and aims to ensure that students are able to make connections between the theories of criminalisation and the law in operation.
-It is a group work project in which students work together to create a short video.
-Students will have an opportunity to receive formative feedback on their ideas for the video in workshops.
+1. Group Video Project.
+This part of the summative assessment focuses on the theoretical basis of criminal law and aims to ensure that students can make connections between theories of criminalisation and the law in operation.
+It is a group work assessment in which students work together to create a short video.
+Students receive formative feedback on their ideas at optional workshop sessions and on the module discussion board.

 Module aims